hawa1222/real-time-data-processing/README.md

 ## Additional Configuration

-- Update the `datasource.yml` file in the `grafana/` directory to change the MySQL connection details if required.
+- Update the `.env` file root directory to change the MySQL connection details if required.
 - Customise the `stock_data_dashboard.json` file in the `grafana/` directory to modify the default Grafana dashboard.

 ## License